My whole life people have asked if I was born on Valentine’s Day.

 I thought Valentine’s Day was so fun when I was little – exchanging little heart-shaped cards with friends and eating sweetheart treats.

 And as an adult, it never mattered if I was single or not on this day of love.
 I still always looked forward to it!
 I don’t know why, really — it’s sort of silly to have a designated day to celebrate love, right?
 We should celebrate love every day!
-(After all, my favorite time to get a surprise bundle of beautiful flowers from my husband is on an ordinary day, not a holiday.)

 So, spread a little love around on Valentine’s Day — and every day — with these super cute, super delicious Nutella Brownies!
 They’ve got a lot of heart.
 Make them this weekend!